 - Projects and proposals unrelated to Rotary’s defined Areas of Interest for Funding

-- Endowments, building campaigns, annual fund appeals, fundraising events or celebrations.
+- Endowments, building campaigns, annual fund appeals, fundraising events or celebrations

-- Commercial ventures.
+- Commercial ventures

 FUNDS AVAILABLE AND DURATION

 Those who are awarded funding in a given year will not be eligible to apply the following year .
-However they may apply again in the second year.
+However, they may apply again in the second year.

 The number of grants and the amounts awarded are tied directly to Watsonville Rotary’s fundraising efforts on an annual basis and can vary from year to year.
-The Watsonville Rotary’s Board-appointed Grants Review Committee (GRC) will review grant proposals in the spring of each year through an objective process designed to identify proposals that most closely align with our grant guidelines.
-GRC recommendations are then forwarded to the Rotary Board of Directors for review and approval.
+The Club’s GRC will review grant proposals in the spring of each year through an objective process designed to identify proposals that most closely align with our Grant Guidelines and funding priorities.

 TYPES OF SUPPORT